-Everything we know about Marvel's new Disney+ miniseries Secret Invasion
+Secret Invasion: Everything you need to know about Marvel's upcoming Disney+ miniseries

-Those who know comics have been looking for Secret Invasion to happen in the MCU since even before the first Skrull showed up on screen in 2019's Captain Marvel.
+Those who know comics well have been looking forward to some kind of Secret Invasion to happen in the MCU since even before the first Skrull showed up on screen in 2019's Captain Marvel.
 Of course, part of the Skulls' shape-shifting abilities means that we might have seen them well before Captain Marvel.

 That's all coming to a head with the 2023 TV show Secret Invasion on Disney+.
 Starring Samuel L. Jackson, once again reprising his role as Nick Fury), Secret Invasion takes its cues from the popular '00s Marvel Comic event of the same name to uncover a Invasion of the Body-Snatchers (or the Faculty) style conspiracy where secret agents are hiding amongst the MCU in the very top echelons of power.

-Ahead of its upcoming debut, Popverse is running down al the big questions you have about Secret Invasion - along with the answers, and educated speculation, as it comes along.
+Ahead of its upcoming debut, Popverse is running down all the big questions you have about Secret Invasion - along with the answers, and educated speculation, as it comes along.

 What is the Secret Invasion release date?